Adrian Shooter: Recognition

 During 2002 Adrian Shooter received an honorary doctorate (DUniv) from Staffordshire University. the successor body to North Staffordshire Polytechnic.
 A decade later in 2013, he received an additional honorary doctorate (DUniv), this time from the University of Birmingham.
+In 2005 he was elected a Fellow of the Royal Academy of Engineering (FREng).

 In the 2010 New Year Honours list, Shooter was appointed a Commander of the Order of the British Empire (CBE) "for services to the rail industry".
 In June 2019 Shooter was recipient of the chairman's award of the Institute of Directors West Midlands branch.
 On 16 September 2021, Shooter received the lifetime achievement award at the Rail National Railway Awards.